 DDA purchased the building in 1996.
-We rehabiltated the balustrades and the interior finishes.
-We take great pride in occupying a structure which holds historic prominence and relish the link to the past to the great architect, Stanford White.
+We rehabilitated the balustrades and the interior finishes.
+We take great pride in occupying a building which holds historic prominence and relish the link to the past to the great architect, Stanford White.

 It's been a history of style and utilitarianism.
 We intend to continue both traditions.

 Learn about the Original Architect of our building